TrueFiEng/Waffle/docs/source/features.rst

 Fixtures
 --------

 When testing code dependent on smart contracts it is often useful to have a specific scenario play out before every test.
-For example when testing an ERC20 token one might want to check that specific addresses can or cannot perform transfers.
-Before each of those tests however you have to deploy the ERC20 contract and maybe transfer some funds.
+For example, when testing an ERC20 token one might want to check that specific addresses can or cannot perform transfers.
+Before each of those tests however, you have to deploy the ERC20 contract and maybe transfer some funds.

 The repeated deployment of contracts might slow down the test significantly.
-This is why Waffle allows you to create fixtures - testing scenarios that are executed once and then remembered by making snaphots of the blockchain.
+This is why Waffle allows you to create fixtures - testing scenarios that are executed once and then remembered by making snapshots of the blockchain.
 This significantly speeds up the tests.

 Example:
 ::